 Mr. Newdegate, at Coventry, on Monday, was at considerable pains to assure the licensed victuallers of that ancient city that there were no reasons why Conservatives should not be the representatives of progressive policy.
 "When others tell you," he said, "that a Conservative has no right to speak of progress, pay no attention to them."
 And he said further, that he desired to see all classes of the community advance, his sentiments being those which at the present moment appear to animate the breasts of all the foremost men of his party.
-The difficulty which appears to stand in the way of a general acceptance of these new professions of faith on the part of such representative men as Mr. Newdegate is, that they will not admit that they are making any new profession of faith at all.
-On the contrary, they insist that they have always been of the same way of thinking-as became Conservatives-without giving us any explanation as to the contradiction which, to unconservative minds, has appeared between their love of progress and their practical opposition to it at every step taken during the quarter of a contury since-after they had twice defeated the Reform Bill-that measure was wrested from their strangling clutch by main force.
-The only limits which the new progressionists, speaking by the lips of Mr. Newdegate, put to their aspirations for popular advancement are "the principles which constitute safety;" but it is precisely at the dofinition of that word that Conservatism has stuck, and remained a pertinacious obstruction in the path of "progress" hitherto.
-If, however, Conservatism can now give a sufficiently liberal meaning to it, the country will willingly be helped forward by Mr. Newdegate, and-will-accept-a-Reform-Bill-from-his-chief,-But the fact is, that the only danger which is ever likely to menace the constitution is the pestiferous opposition of the Conservatives of the Upper House to the progress for which the country, on
+The difficulty which appears to stand in the way of a general acceptance of these new professions of faith on the part of such be regarded with a favourable eye, not less for the representative men as Mr. Newdegate is, that they will not admit that they are making any new profession of faith at all.
+On the contrary, they insist that they have always been of the same way of thinking-as became Conservatives-without giving us any explanation as to the contradiction which, to unconservative minds, has appeared between their love of progress and their practical opposition to it at every step taken during the quarter of a century since-after they had twice defeated the Reform Bill-that measure was wrested from their strangling clutch by main force.
+The only limits which the new progressionists, speaking by the lips of Mr. Newdegate, put to their aspirations for popular advancement are "the principles which constitute safety;" but it is precisely at the definition of that Association. word that Conservatism has stuck, and remained a pertinacious obstruction in the path of "progress" hitherto.
+If, however, Conservatism can now give a sufficiently liberal meaning to it, the country will